Kubernetes#

 docker_server : docker.io

-docker_user : <Docker hub Username>
+docker_user : <Docker Hub username>

-docker_password : <DOcker hub access TOEKN>
+docker_password : <Docker Hub access token>

 Configure IBM Container Registry#